Marine Corps Logistics Base Barstow

 It’s not just whether your immune system is ready for flu season.
 Yes, your protection is enhanced if you get immunized early, according to the Centers for Disease Control.
 “You should get a flu vaccine before flu begins spreading in your community.”

-The CDC adds that you are NOT protected instantly when you get the injection or other delivery method.
-Most patients will require about two weeks after vaccination to develop the protective antibodies that will fight the flu virus.
+The CDC adds that you are not instantly protected after you get the injection or other delivery method.
+Most patients will require about two weeks after vaccination to develop the protective antibodies to fight the flu virus.

 Getting Inoculated Before Flu Season Begins